zmon1010/kendo-ui-core/docs/intro/installation/npm.md

 ##### Legacy Package (Git repo)

-The legacy `kendo` package, accessible via Git, will not be updated after May 2017.
+The legacy `kendo` package, accessible via "git+https://bower.telerik.com/npm-kendo-ui/npm-kendo.git", will not be updated after May 2017.

 The repository itself will remain active.